 If you have participated in open enrollment, many of you may have enrolled in brand new health coverage plans.
 Now, you may be looking to your plan documents for information on the benefits, cost-sharing, and coverage limits of your plan.
 Plan documents are provided by all health plans when you enroll, change plans, or upon request.
 As you make your way through these documents, which are sometimes called a “Summary of Benefits and Coverage”, there are a few terms that will be important to learn.

 First, make sure that you know what kind of health insurance plan you have.
 On your ID card you might see the terms HMO, PPO, or POS.
-These types of providers are popular in the marketplace, so it’s important to know exactly what insurance structure they use.
+These types of provider networks are popular in the marketplace, so it’s important to know exactly what insurance structure they use.
 Health maintenance organizations (HMOs) require you to pay a monthly premium in exchange for access to an assigned network of providers.
 They will not pay for out-of-network services unless it is an emergency.

 Alternatively, preferred provider organizations (PPOs) gives you access to a wider range of providers.
 You get in-network services at a lower cost (co-pay or deductible), and you can still get coverage if you see an out-of-network provider.
 PPOs are more comprehensive than HMOs because you can seek out-of-network care, but that flexibility and access comes at a higher premium cost and/or with additional fees.

 A point of service (POS) plan combines the features of HMOs and PPOs.
 Like an HMO, you have to use an assigned primary care doctor that is in-network.
-Like a PPO, you can get coverage for out-of-network services, even though those services will cost more than if you went to an in-network provider.
+Like a PPO, you can get coverage for out-of-network services, though those services will cost more than if you went to an in-network provider.